markschmit/hamilton-karaoke/01-AlexanderHamilton/devocalizing.md

-# How to devocalize
+# How to devocalize Alexander Hamilton

+This is the current recommended way to devocalize the song Alexander Hamilton.
+If a method that produces better results is discovered, this file should be updated accordingly.

+If instrumental tracks are ever released this file can be eliminated.

+## Current Best Approach

+### Process
 1. Open WAV in Audacity
-2. Apply to Effects, Remove Vocals
+2. Menu: Effects -> Remove Vocals (default: simple, 500, 2000)
-3. Export the reduced version.
+3. Export the audio

-Results: Main male vocals reduced.
-Chorus is strong (which is fine), Washington and women are strong as well (this is less good).

-TODO: Figure out a better approach for removing vocals from this song.
+### Results:
+- Main male vocals reduced.
+- Chorus is strong (good)
+- Problem: Eliza, Washington other women are approximately full volume.

+## Alternatives

+This section describes other approaches that are not *strictly* better but might be preferable to some.